 History of the Winter Family Gathering

-In 2018, we gathered at Camp Golden Pond and enjoyed the big, open lodge.
+In 2018, due to scheduling conflicts we gathered at Camp Golden Pond and enjoyed the big, open lodge.
 Middlings from First Day School reported one year later, “That place was really great for hide ‘n’ seek!”
-In 2016 we met at Black Moshannon, and got lucky with both weather and schedules.
-DCNR rangers hosted a sledding program that weekend, and we had slopes covered with snow.
+However, in 2019 we were back at Black Moshannon, and got lucky with both weather and schedules.
+The sledding and hiking were great!

 For information specific to this year, scroll down.

 Group Games: Storytelling by Sentence, Tarp Drop, Spoons.
 Possible stargazing.
 Bedtime Stories for younger ones